How to Fix Netflix Audio and Video Out of Sync. (Sound Faster than Video)

 Note: Whilst you have the Performance Options window open, change to the Advanced tab and make sure you have Windows set to focus on Programs, not background tasks.
 This should be the default option, however, it is possible it may have changed.

 How to Fix Netflix Audio and Video Sync Problems.
 Audio Faster Than Video.
-(Option 3)
+(Option 4: Adjust Your Refresh Rate)

-If option 1 and 2 didn’t fix your Netflix audio and video sync issues, you can try reducing the refresh rate of your monitor to 60hz.
+If none of the above options have fixed your Netflix audio and video sync issues, you can try reducing the refresh rate of your monitor to 60hz.
 At first, this may sound like a far-fetched fix, however, there are quite a lot of users who are reporting that this works on their machines, so it is certainly worth trying.
 How you do this on your system will vary so you will have to check the specifics for your setup, however, it will more than likely be done from your graphics control software.

 On Dell laptops running integrated graphics right-click your desktop and select Graphics Properties.
 Next stay on the may General Settings page and make sure the refresh rate is set to 60hz.
 Once done, save the changes and check to see if the issue has been resolved.

 How to Fix Netflix Audio and Video Sync Problems.
 Audio Faster Than Video.
-(Option 4)
+(Option 5: Try Another Browser or the Windows Netflix App)

 Another thing you can try if you are watching Netflix from a browser is switching your current browser.
-If you are using Firefox try using Chrome, if you are using Chrome try using Firefox etc. Surprisingly Microsoft Edge is the most stable browser for viewing Netflix content from so it is also worth testing.
+If you are using Firefox try using Chrome, if you are using Chrome try using Firefox, etc. It's also worth mentioning that Microsoft Edge is the most stable browser for viewing Netflix content from.
+Who'd have guessed?
+However, if you haven't had any luck with the top three browsers, it's worth testing Vivaldi, Brave, and Opera.